leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

-> In Toric, we have proven that $\mathrm{Spec}$ is a fully faithful functor from commutative Hopf algebras to group schemes, and that its essential image is the affine group schemes.
+> In Toric, we have proven that $\mathrm{Spec}$ is a fully faithful functor from commutative Hopf algebras to group schemes, and that its essential image are the affine group schemes.
   In other words,
   the categories of commutative Hopf algebras and affine group schemes are equivalent.
   Spec as a functor from Hopf algebras to affine group schemes is